JUBIT/nihal247.github.io/README.md

 Thanks for being here.

-Visit The Main Stuff At https://nihal247.github.io/
+Visit The Main Stuff At https://nihal247.github.io/ (Will force you to leave Firefox!).